matthias-reis/carda-gatsby/content/wordpress/articles/2020-03---vegan-aktivistin-inbar-schuette-perez.md

 ### Demos every Saturdays

-<strong>Anne:</strong> What are your next steps?
-What is next on the agenda for
-you and for "Active Vegans Hamburg”?
+**Anne:** What are your next steps?
+What is next on the agenda for you and for "Active Vegans Hamburg”?

-<strong>Inbar:</strong> Well, we have our regular weekly demos, almost every
+**Inbar:** Well, we have our regular weekly demos, almost every Saturday.
-Saturday.
 We are also famous for our "off demo" events, like social events, workshops, training, movie screening, lectures, and many more.
 Our next workshop is on March 21st⋆, an introduction to Street Activism.

 We are also going to host the second Worldwide Vegan Chalking Night in May like we did last year.
 In the summer I am hoping to host a non-violent communication